How Can I Improve My Mental Health Without Therapy?

 - Plans to hurt yourself or others

-- Severe depression that interferes with daily functioning
+- Severe depression that stops you from daily activities

 - Substance abuse that's out of control